 30% Oral 2: Oral submitted electronically (group or individual) (approx. 5 minutes per student)

-30% Writing task in exam diet encompassing: a) Literature (written in target language) b) Creative writing with picture prompt (800 words total)
+30% Writing task in exam diet encompassing: a) Literature (written in target language) b) Creative writing (800 words total)

 |No Exam Information